anaconda/pyscript-tutorial/01_python_in_the_browser.md

 that is a "port" of the standard CPython interpreter to WASM.

 > 💡 At this point, it is worth mentioning **another** quite crucial feature of using PyScript and Python in the browser.
-> So far we were not using nor relying _at all_ on any local Python distribution (if any!)
+> So far we were not using nor relying _at all_ on any local or remote Python distribution (if any!)
 > to run the examples.
+All the execution happens on the client side!
-The Python interpreter that runs in the browser on WASM is automatically downloaded
+> The Python interpreter that runs in the browser on WASM is automatically downloaded
 > by PyScript (i.e. `core.js`) when loading the HTML page.
-> Therefore, it means that _any_ PyScript app can be easily distributed, without requiring users to install and configure
+> Therefore, it means that _any_ PyScript app can be easily shared, and distributed, without requiring users to install and configure
 > Python on their computers!
 >
 > In other words: PyScript apps are **self-contained**.